deepshika-p/edge-ai/README.md

 2. Apply pruning and distillation to reduce model size.
 3. Quantize the model using low-bit precision methods.
 4. Convert the model to GGUF format for better memory efficiency and better loading and inference speed.
+   - Upload your model to hugging face and convert it to GGUF [here](https://huggingface.co/spaces/ggml-org/gguf-my-repo)
-5. Deploy the quantized model on edge for inference on CPU.
+6. Deploy the quantized model on edge for inference on CPU.

 ## Results and Observations